 What are we trying to do

-Help those we regulate understand how the Government’s plans for EU exit may impact on them.
+Help those we regulate understand how the recent EU exit may impact on them.
 This includes the regulation of EU lawyers practising in England and Wales and UK lawyers practising in the EU.

 Who needs to know

 All those we regulate to make sure they remain compliant.
-This includes European lawyers working in the UK (such as RELs or EELs) on a permanent or on a temporary basis, or UK solicitors working in the EU, or UK firms with offices in the EU.
+This includes European lawyers working in the UK on a permanent or on a temporary basis, or UK solicitors working in the EU, or UK firms with offices in the EU.